How to contest a Will

 What are the different types of claims on Wills?

-There are four main types of claims you can choose from when you want to contest a Will, including:
+There are four main types of claims you can choose from when you want to dispute a Will, including:

 - Family maintenance